dashluu/Tinyparse/README.md

 For example, Java Virtual Machine(JVM) first compiles Java source code to an assembly-like language called bytecodes.
 JVM's interpreter then executes bytecode instructions to produce some output.
 ## Compilation phases
-* **Lexer (or a tokenizer, aka scanner)**: tokenizes the code and splits it into tokens which is composed of a token type, a string value as the token's content, and a line number that the token is on.
+* **Lexing (or tokenizing, aka lexical analysis)**: tokenizes the code and splits it into small units called tokens which is composed of a type, a string value, and a line number that the token is on.
+* **Parsing**: I divide parsing into two smaller phases.
-* **Parser**: consumes the tokens and "stitches" them together by following some rules, or grammar.
-The result produced by parser is an abstract syntax tree(AST).
+  * **Syntax analysis**: consumes the tokens and "stitches" them together by following some rules, or grammar.
+The result produced by parser is a syntax tree.
+  * **Semantic analysis**: figures out what the code is trying to do.
+Some things to do in this phase are type checking and type conversion.
-## Symbol Table
+## Components
+### Lexer